-We will meet every Thursday in Room 318 @ 7:10 pm for our regular three-hour classroom session.
 Steven L. Scully is a former Associate Faculty member, The Washington Center for Internships and Academic Seminars & the Amos B. Hostetter, Jr. Chair in the School of Communications & Department of Political Science at the University of Denver & the Cable Center.
 Scully earned his undergraduate degree from The American University in Washington, D.C, completed a study abroad program at The University of Copenhagen (Denmark) and earned a Master of Science from Northwestern University's Medill School of Journalism in Evanston, Illinois.
 He began his teaching career at St. John Fisher College and Nazareth College in Rochester, N.H. and currently serves on the board of directors of the New Hampshire Institute of Politics.
 In addition, he is Senior Executive Producer, White House & Political Editor for the C-SPAN Networks, as well as a regular on-air host for the "Washington Journal" & "Newsmakers" programs.

-Phone: 202.626.7956 E-Mail address: SScully@C-SPAN.org Mailing Address: 400 North Capitol Street, N.W.
-Suite # 650 Washington, D.C.
-20001 Office Hours: I will be available every Thursday following our evenings sessions and encourage you to see me if you have any questions regarding this course, scheduled assignments, or other projects.
-I can also schedule a time to meet with you any Friday morning, or you can call or e-mail during normal business hours to set up a conference call or a meeting at my C-SPAN offices (located on Capitol Hill) to discuss any concerns.
+Phone: 202.626.7956

+E-Mail address: steve.scully@ucdc.edu

+Mailing Address: 400 North Capitol Street, N.W.

+- Suite # 650

+Washington, D.C.
+20001

-REQUIRED TEXTS:
+THREE REQUIRED TEXTS: